cakenes/i3-gaps-kde/README.md

 ### Credits

 * Michael Stapelberg for this awesome project, and all the contributors for their work.
 * Marius Muja for his KDE fixes on earlier versions of i3.
-They were a gamechanger, and without them i probably would have swiched back to KWM and would be unhappy for the rest of my life ;) I owe you some beers!
-I basically just ported his patches to 4.8 and left out what isn't necessary anymore.
+* sLite for his KDE patches on current versions of i3.
+* Mickaël Thomas for his window icons patch.